 How telemetry streams work

-Telemetry Streams
+Telemetry streams

 A telemetry stream is a named sequence of datapoints.